ossec/ossec-docs/docs/faq/syscheck.rst

 to work, so you know it's not a communication issue, and you will often see a slight increase in syscheck database file size after the client has restarted (in one case about 20 minutes after).
-But the database will never be completely built; there will only be a couple files listed in datebase.
+But the database will never be completely built; there will only be a couple files listed in database.

 The solution is to add an ignore clause to ossec.conf on the client: